peer-open-source/xara-docs/source/launch.rst

 *xara* is a free and open source tool for simulating the nonlinear response of structural and geotechnical systems.
 *xara* is developed by PEER as an alternative front-end to the simulation framework proposed by `McKenna (1997) <https://opensees.stairlab.io/developer/references.html>`_.
-The design of the interface is distinguished by its emphasis on (1) performance and (2) robustness.
+The design of the interface was guided by the demands of the *BRACE2* project, for which a suitably *reliable* and *performant* solution was not available.

 .. _user-manual: